2015–16 Big Bash League season: Notable events

 The opening Sydney Derby match was played for the "Batting for Change Trophy" at Spotless Stadium.
-The match saw both the sides earning money for the Batting for Change charity with every six hit.
-Players had pledged to donate a total of $775 for each six hit during the match, as part of the Batting for Change cause set up by Sydney Sixers' player Ryan Carters.
+During the match money was raised for the Batting for Change charity after every six which was hit.

-The January 2 match between Perth Scorchers and Sydney Sixers at The Furnace saw the clubs wearing Batman and Superman playing gear instead of their original gear as a part of BBL's new partnership with Warner Bros.
+The January 2 match between Perth Scorchers and Sydney Sixers at the WACA Ground saw the clubs wearing Batman and Superman playing gear as a part of a league partnership with Warner Bros.
 Pictures.

 TV audience

-BBL games are currently broadcast in Australia by the free-to-air Network Ten.
+Matches were broadcast in Australia by the free-to-air Network Ten.
 Network Ten's BBL coverage has become a regular feature of Australian summers and attracted an average audience of 1.13 million for each match in Australia this season, an 18% increase on the previous season.
 A cumulative audience of 9.65 million watched the BBL matches in Australia, out of which 39% were females.

 The opening Sydney Derby match attracted more a peak audience of 1.53 million.
 A peak audience of 1.05 million watched the second innings of the match in the five major capital cities, making it then the highest-rating non-finals match in BBL history.
 This record was broken in the last match between Renegades and Strikers when Session 2 was watched by an average audience of 1.36 million, which peaked at 1.67 million.

 The BBL Final was watched by an average audience of 1.79 million, which peaked at 2.24 million viewers.
 This was the first time that the ratings for a BBL match crossed the 2 million mark.

 Following are the television ratings for 2015–16 BBL season in Australia.